Policy, Planning, and Management

 The internship provides professional experience within public service.
 In addition to satisfactory work experience, a post-internship written report is required.
 Offered as pass/fail only.
 Prerequisite: faculty approval of host organization, internship work plan, and completed "Internship Approval Form" and permission of instructor.
 Cr 3.

-Students complete an individual or team project resulting in a paper or other project that demonstrates competence to undertake professional work in policy analysis, planning, or management.
-The capstone is completed under the supervision of a faculty advisor at the end of the student's program.
-Prior to registration, the student submits a short proposal for approval by a faculty advisor.
-The student completes a written report and makes an oral presentation of the results.
+Near the end of the MPPM program, students complete an individual or team project resulting in a paper or other project that demonstrates competence to undertake professional work in policy analysis, planning, or management at the end of their program.
+Prior to registration, the student submits a short proposal for approval to the Seminar instructor.
+The individual student or team completes a written report and makes an oral presentation of the results.
 Prerequisite: instructor permission.
 Cr.
 3.